trane-project/trane-music/courses/minor_pentatonic_scale/lesson_B/exercise_5/back.md

-The note in degree number 5 of the B minor pentatonic scale is A.
+The note in degree number 5 of the B Minor Pentatonic scale is A.